Travis Stephens: Tampa Bay Buccaneers

-Stephens was drafted by the Tampa Bay Buccaneers in the fourth round with the 119th overall pick in the 2002 NFL Draft.
+Stephens was selected by the Tampa Bay Buccaneers in the fourth round with the 119th overall pick in the 2002 NFL draft.
 In a game against the New Orleans Saints on September 8, he had one reception for six yards.
 His one reception would be his only meaningful recorded statistic in his NFL career.
 He was considered part of the team when they won Super Bowl XXXVII over the Oakland Raiders.
 Stephens was released from the Buccaneers before the 2003 season.

 Houston Texans

 The Houston Texans signed Stephens to a futures contract before the 2004 season.
 He was eventually allocated to NFL Europe and placed on their exempt/injured list.
 After this stint with the Texans, Stephens' professional career ended.

 Personal life

 Since his days as a football player, Stephens has continued to stay in the game.
 In 2017, he helped out with youth football camps in Jackson, Tennessee with some other Tennessee alumni.